Please keep the following in mind about the guidelines when reaching out to someone smoking on campus after Aug. 19, 2015:

 - Use common sense, and do not attempt anything beyond providing information and support.

-- Use common sense in engaging with policy violators, and do not attempt anything beyond providing information and support.
+- Use common sense in engaging with guidelines violators, and do not attempt anything beyond providing information and support.
 (If you do not feel entirely safe, avoid further discussion or confrontation and leave the area.
 Seek help or call Police Services, if necessary.)

 - Refer the person to the Clear The Air website for complete program details and resources.